Take sevelamer three times a day with meals.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Renvela® film-coated tablets; Sanofi, The electronic Medicines Compendium.
-Dated October 2013.
+Manufacturer's PIL, Renvela® 800 mg film-coated tablets; Sanofi, The electronic Medicines Compendium.
+Dated June 2021.